 - Government Agency facing allegations under the Fair Labor Standards Act, Title VII, Federal Whistleblower Act, and related state-based human rights laws — successfully obtained a full dismissal on Summary Judgment

 - Restaurant group facing allegations of pregnancy discrimination by the Equal Employment Opportunity Commission — procured a positive settlement

 - Security company charged with violations of the National Labor Relations Act — convinced the National Labor Relations Board to drop the investigation

-- a law firm at trial, successfully defending a former partner’s breach of contract claims;
+- Law firm at trial — successfully defended a former partner’s breach of contract claims

-- a nationwide honey manufacturer against deceptive marketing claims;
+- National honey manufacturer — successfully represented against deceptive marketing claims

-- a Government Agency in a trial in the EDNY relating to claims that its police force used excessive force in an arrest;
+- Governmental Agency in a trial, successfully defended claims that its police force used excessive force

-Prior to joining DHC, Ben spent six years as an attorney for Hinshaw & Culbertson, LLP, where he learned to manage all aspects of complex litigation.
-Ben began his legal career in public service for The Port Authority of New York and New Jersey.
-In that capacity, he defended the Port Authority in six jury trials to verdict and brought a number of property damage/breach of contract cases, which won the Port Authority over 5 million dollars.
+Prior to joining DHC, he spent six years as an attorney for Hinshaw & Culbertson, LLP, where he learned to manage all aspects of complex litigation.
+Mr. Noren began his legal career in public service for The Port Authority of New York and New Jersey.
+In that capacity, he defended the Port Authority in six jury trials to verdict and brought a number of property damage/breach of contract cases, which won the Port Authority millions of dollars.